Table of Contents

 Target animal species: the use of veterinary drugs in food-producing animals can result in residues that are neither extractable from tissues using mild aqueous or organic extraction conditions nor easily characterized.
 These residues arise from:

 - incorporation of residues of the drug into endogenous compounds

 - chemical reaction of the parent drug or its metabolites with macromolecules (bound residues), or

 - physical encapsulation or integration of radioactive residues into tissue matrices.

-Those non-extractable residues shown to result from incorporation of small fragments of the drug (usually one or two carbon units) into naturally occurring molecules are usually not of significance.
+Those non-extractable residues shown to result from incorporation of small fragments of the drug (usually one or 2 carbon units) into naturally occurring molecules are usually not of significance.

 Characterisation of the bound residues of a veterinary drug is usually prompted when the bound residue comprises a significant portion of the total residue or when the concentration of bound residue is so high as to preclude the assignment of a practicable withdrawal period for the drug (that is, the total residue does not deplete below the residue of concern because of the amount of bound residue).
 The extent of data you should collect on the bound residue depends on a number of factors, including the amount of bound residue, the nature of the bound residue and the potency of the parent drug or metabolite on which the acceptable daily intake is based.
 You may need to investigate the nature of bound residues in certain situations.
 The information obtained from such an investigation might warrant the discount of some of the residues from the total residue of concern.

 Characterisation of the bound residue: the characterisation of bound residues is usually difficult, involving vigorous extraction conditions or enzymic preparations that can lead to residue destruction or artefact formation.